-The Joe and Morris Werthan Chair of Experimental Medicine.
-Through the generosity of the Werthan family of Nashville, this professorship was established in 1951 from the purpose of furthering research in the general field of internal medicine.
+THE JOE AND MORRIS WERTHAN CHAIR OF EXPERIMENTAL MEDICINE.
+Through the generosity of the Werthan family of Nashville, this professorship was established in 1951 for the purpose of furthering research in the general field of internal medicine.
 The present holder of the chair is Dr. Elliot V. Newman.